kofiDebrah447/QSIDE_SToPA_Improvement/README.md

-Project Description: This is a group project, which is part of the Michigan State University CMSE 495 Capstone Class, that focuses on the improvement of the QSIDE SToPA (Small Town Policing Acountability) Application.
-This application provides a platform for any person to upoload policing data from a town, and the application will run analysis on the data to show further insights that you might not be able to see in the raw data.
+Project Description: This is a group project, which is part of the Michigan State University CMSE 495 Capstone Class, that focuses on the improvement of the QSIDE SToPA (Small Town Policing Accountability) Application.
+This application provides a platform for any person to upload policing data from a town, and the application will run analysis on the data to show further insights that you might not be able to see in the raw data.

 ## Team Members